tacodevs/taskcollect/README.md

 As of v1.0.0, TaskCollect is considered production-ready and its public interface is stable (see `IMPLEMENTATION.md` for more information).
 If you are deploying TaskCollect, you should consult [the Releases tab](https://codeberg.org/kvo/taskcollect/releases) for official releases.
 Where possible, select the latest available release in order to ensure you are running the most secure and issue-free version available.

 Easier installation and update mechanisms for TaskCollect will be developed in the future to make these processes easier and smoother for deployers.
+Furthermore, it is a regrettable decision for the TaskCollect resources folder to be located in the user's home folder — one which will be corrected in a future version of TaskCollect.

 ## Testing